Laminitis: Theories

+Matrix metalloproteinases

 One of the newest theories for the molecular basis of laminitis involves matrix metalloproteinases (MMPs).
 Metalloproteinases are enzymes that can degrade collagen, growth factors, and cytokines to remodel the extracellular matrix of tissues.
 To prevent tissue damage, they are regulated by tissue inhibitors of metalloproteinases (TIMPs).
 In cases of laminitis, an underlying cause is thought to cause an imbalance of MMPs and TIMPs, favoring MMPs, so that they may cleave substances within the extracellular matrix and therefore break down the basement membrane.
 Since the basement membrane is the main link between the hoof wall and the connective tissue of P3, it is thought that its destruction results in their separation.
 MMP-2 and MMP-9 are the primary enzymes thought to be linked to laminitis.